GIGAMOLE/NEON/README.md

 Application
 -----------

-U can check the application [here](https://github.com/DevLight-Mobile-Agency/NEON/tree/master/app).
+You can check the application [here](https://github.com/DevLight-Mobile-Agency/NEON/tree/master/app).

-Also You can download a source code from GitHub's [releases page](https://github.com/DevLight-Mobile-Agency/NEON/releases).
+Also you can download a source code from GitHub's [releases page](https://github.com/DevLight-Mobile-Agency/NEON/releases).

 Or check it with `VCS`: